 Home Of The Innocents

--Continually provide and monitor personal care and medically necessary treatment that complies with professional standards as assigned.
+•Continuously provide and monitor personal care and medically necessary treatment that complies with professional standards as assigned by the RN Clinical Supervisor and the staff nurse.

 -Adhere to facility procedures and desktop instructions at all times making recommendations for revisions as necessary.